circlefin/malachite/Docs/architecture/adr-001-architecture.md

     per_round: BTreeMap<Round, PerRound<C>>,
 }
 ```
-Note: The above is a first draft and is likely to change:

 - The quorum and minimum correct validator thresholds are passed in as parameters during initialization.
 These are used for the different threshold calculations.
 - The `validator_set` is used to detect equivocation; also to ensure that prevote and precommit messages from the same validator are not counted twice for the same round, e.g. in the case of the `honest_threshold` case (`f+1` in L55 in the BFT paper) for prevotes and precommits.
-- TBD: may require future changes if the keeper also handles proposal messages.

 ##### Input Events (Internal APIs)